JackAdams/meteor-accounts-ldap/README.md

 }
 ```

+You can set `LDAP.tryDBFirst = true;` on the server if you want the package to try and log the user in using the app database before hitting the LDAP server.
+(This is `false` by default.)

 #### Built in UI

 `{{> ldapLoginButtons}}` renders a template with username/email and password inputs.
 If login is successful, the user will be added to the `Meteor.users` collection.
 It is up to the app to publish and subscribe fields.
 By default, only the username is published.